 When reviewing your P&L statement, you might decide to reduce some costs to maintain higher profits for your business.
-Your P&L statement helps answer questions such as “how can I cut down on expenses?” or “how can I increase our net profit?”
+Your P&L statement helps answer questions such as “how can I cut down unnecessary spending?” or “how can I increase our net profit?”

 Additionally, you might want to use your profits to increase certain expenses.
 For example, if your marketing campaign is helping your business generate revenue, you might increase your budget or look at new or complementary marketing strategies.
-Moving more dollars into a proven marketing campaign can lead to even more sales, as more potential customers will see your products and/or services.
+Moving more dollars into a proven marketing campaign can lead to even more sales, as more potential customers will see your products or services.

 Maintain accurate books.

-Keeping your accounting books updated on a weekly, monthly and quarterly basis will keep your business organized, and your financials up to date.
-Three common accounting reports include balance sheets, P&L statements, and retained earnings statements.
+Keeping your accounting books updated on a weekly, monthly, and quarterly basis will keep your business organized and your financials up to date.
+Three standard accounting reports include balance sheets, P&L statements, and retained earnings statements.

-These are essential to keeping the finances of your business in order, which enables you to make sound business decisions that can improve your company and maximize your profits.
+These are essential to keeping your business’s finances in order, enabling you to make sound business decisions that can improve your business and maximize your profits.
 Bookkeeping can be managed by an on-staff accountant or be allocated to an external accounting professional.

-A P&L statement shows how well your business performed during a specific time frame, and they are a great determinant of success.
-Make sure you maintain an accurate P&L statement so you can calculate profit and make the best decisions as they relate to your company’s financial situation and growth.
+A profit and loss statement shows how well your business performed during a specific time frame, and they are a significant determinant of success.
+Therefore, make sure you maintain an accurate P&L statement so you can calculate profit and make the best decisions as they relate to your small business’s financial situation and growth.